crypmancer/four.meme-migration-sniper/README.md

-# Bnb Four.meme Migration Monitor/Sniper
+# Bnb Four.meme Migration Sniper

 This tool allows users can detect new migration from four.meme to PancakeSwap.
 It can be used for migration sniping if we integrate pancake swap.